Ethics approval process

 - Change the procedures undertaken by participants, including any change relating to the safety or physical or mental integrity of research participants, or to the risk/benefit assessment for the study or collecting additional types of data from your research participants;

-- Change the design, methodology and or procedure/protocol of the study, including adding a new research method and/or research instrument or removing a group of participants or a research method;
+- Change the design and/or methodology of the study, including changing or adding a new research method and/or research instrument;

 - Change study documentation such as protocol, participant information sheets, consent forms, questionnaires, letters of invitation, information sheets for relatives or carers;